 Attend the Petoskey Stone Festival and stay awhile on the Lake Michigan shore

-The annual Petoskey Stone Festival in Antrim County is on for this Memorial Day weekend with a full line-up of festivities, with the majority of activities on Saturday.
+The annual Petoskey Stone Festival in at Barnes Park in Eastport, in Antrim County, is on for this Memorial Day weekend with a full line-up of festivities, with the majority of activities on Saturday.
 Test out a Northern Michigan bratwurst, take part in a stone hunt, or peruse jewelry vendors that have taken advantage of the Petoskey’s intricate fossil design in their work.
-While you are in the Petoskey area, roll down the windows and take a drive to look at some of Bayview’s historic Gingerbread Homes.
+Head North to the Petoskey area, roll down the windows and take a drive to look at some of Bayview’s historic Gingerbread Homes.
 Or if the Petoskey Stone Festival has inspired you, head over to Petoskey State Park to comb the shore for some of your own.
-Linger at the beach to enjoy a stunning sunset over the lake (check out this video for a taste), wet and sandy toes and all.
+Linger at the beach to enjoy a stunning sunset over the lake, wet and sandy toes and all.

 Northern Michigan is toted as a golfer’s paradise, and with the weather getting warmer this time of year, Memorial Day is an ideal opportunity to sharpen your golf game for the summer.
 Belvedere Golf Club (231-547-2611), just outside of Charlevoix, is situated in an idyllic setting, with views of Lake Michigan, a historic clubhouse, and rolling hills.
 Save on the greens fee by teeing off after 3:30pm.
 You can still get all 18 holes in plus the added benefit of afternoon shadows and the peacefulness right before dusk.
 Belvedere is undoubtedly a special place, but there are many other gorgeous golf courses across Northern Michigan counties, ready to be enjoyed this Memorial Day weekend.

 Take a step back in time